 Stuart is the only incorporated city bordering the aquatic preserve.
 Unincorporated cities include Jensen Beach, Hobe Sound and Tequesta.
 The aquatic preserve is accessible from the east by U.S. Highway A1A and from the west by Indian River Drive or U.S. Highway 1.
 Despite the length of the aquatic preserve, the number of parks and boat ramps that provide direct public access to the aquatic preserve is limited.

-The Indian River Lagoon Aquatic Preserves are a proud partner of the Leave No Trace Center for Outdoor Ethics and were selected as a 2017 & 2018 Leave No Trace Hot Spot.
-To learn more about Leave No Trace in the Indian River Lagoon, contact Emily Dark, 772-429-2995.
+The Indian River Lagoon Aquatic Preserves are a proud partner of the Leave No Trace Center for Outdoor Ethics and were selected as a 2017 and 2018 Leave No Trace Hot Spot.
+To learn more about Leave No Trace in the Indian River Lagoon, contact Kaitlyn Britton, 772-429-2995.

 Volunteering at Indian River Lagoon Aquatic Preserves